Welcome to our web hub of resources, ideas and inspiration for ways to do ministry and mission with children with excellence.

 There are an enormous variety of curricula available for Children’s Ministry and the quality and price can vary widely.

 Make sure that you choose curriculum that fits your church and your children.
 The articles below have great advice on how to choose curriculum.
-You may like to talk to other leaders, or phone the office, as this is often the best way to find out what works and what doesn’t.
+You may like to talk to other leaders as this is often the best way to find out what works and what doesn’t.
 We also have various curricula available for loan (see our Online Resource Library).